Merri/settlers2/map-blocks/8_BUILD_SITE.md

 Or any of these rules:

 - Granite on or around the node
-- Tree in bottom right node
+- Tree on the node

-In addition the two rules above also force flag pole to be the best thing that can be built on the node.

 ## Calculating building sites